-How to Reactivate Bluesky Account
+How to Reactivate a Bluesky Account

 • Reactivate Within 30 Days: You have 30 days to reactivate your account after deactivation.
 After this, your data may be permanently deleted.